 Organizing ideas in mind maps

-Organize your thinking and improve the quality of your mind maps
+Organize your thoughts and improve the quality of your mind maps

 The issue of dealing with information overload becomes increasingly important.
 One of the options is to organize the information, and mind maps are a great tool for this.
 This article introduces two key concepts for organizing information and how mind maps can be better with them.
 Ignoring these concepts can cause mind maps to produce effects contrary to those desired.